josephjlong/makertplace-on-demand-isr/README.md

 # Marketplace On-demand ISR

-An on-demand ISR application for the Sitecore Marketplace.
+An On-demand Incremental Static Regeneration (ISR) application for the Sitecore Marketplace that empowers business users to manually trigger revalidation within XM Cloud.
 This is a sample application showingcasing how to create an XM Cloud page context panel extension to be leveraged in the Sitecore Marketplace with XM Cloud.

 ## 📦 Running the Application Locally